iamrajiv/GSoC-2022/GSoC_2022_Work_Summary.md

 - [ ] Adding Multiple repository docs support feature.

-Some reasons why we want Multiple repository docs support feature:
+Some reasons why we want the Multiple repository docs support feature:

 - Keptn CLI docs are generated using the `keptn generate docs` command.
 As of now, we run it in GitHub action [here](https://github.com/keptn/keptn.github.io/blob/9c649b434c9081028e0cc3535c9fa3a4217941fb/.github/workflows/auto-update.yml#L72) to populate our docs repo with CLI docs.
 - If we look at the architecture doc [here](https://keptn.sh/docs/concepts/architecture/), the Keptn control plan consists of multiple services which have their READMEs in the main Keptn repository ([example](https://github.com/keptn/keptn/tree/master/jmeter-service)).
 Just look for any directory with `service` in [https://github.com/keptn/keptn](https://github.com/keptn/keptn), we can see individual READMEs for all such services.
 It's a good idea to move these READMEs to the docs site because the people who develop and maintain these services are responsible for updating the READMEs.
 Having them in a single place just makes it easier to update the READMEs and read them later as well.